 Programming languages have several primitive data types to store and represent data.
-Languages can be divided into several categories of languages:
+Types define the set of values a variable of type can take.
+Languages can be divided into several categories:

 • Strongly/weakly typed